 I am sure that anyone who ended up here had spent much time already trying to figure out how to incorporate a company in the USA for their startups.
 At least it was my case as we were initially located in Russia.
 I personally read tens of articles, instructions on Quora, IRS, blogs, and forums and still, there was a gap in my understanding even though I was a lawyer myself.
 Why?
 Because usually such articles and instructions just advise you «You have to send a form 83(b) to IRS» but do not tell you how to fill it in correctly, where to send, how to send, or overcome any other obstacles.
 The very details that separate smooth procedure from a fail or sometimes epic fail.

 That being said I will try to explain all the details you might need to successfully set up a company in the USA if you an aspiring founder (-s) whether the local one (reside in the USA) or international.
 As you finish this article you will have a thorough understanding of the process and need no lawyers to assist.
+This article will save you up to 3 000 USD in legal fees.

 Key factors as to why the USA is a good place to incorporate a startup